notesbytom/notesbytom/windows/gpg_git_bash.md

 * In Git Bash
   * `gpg --batch --quiet --passphrase-file test_key --output test.txt --decrypt test.txt.asc`
 * OUTPUT file is named in `--output` option

+## Securely Delete Plaintext File

+The `shred` cli tool is included in Git Bash.
+It can be used to securely delete files.

+* In Git Bash
+  * `shred --remove test_file`

+## Expand Bash Variables

+Directly in git-bash, variable notation like `~` or `$HOME` will expand to indicate a real value for programs.

+When running git-bash tools externally like from PowerShell, prefix a command with `eval` to invoke shell-expansion in a command-string.

+* ...